 A dental assistant is a vital employee in many dentists' offices.
 Dental assistant jobs can vary from office to office, but generally a dental assistant can help sterilize equipment, prepare dental instruments, locate patient records, help patients keep comfortable and assist the dentist during procedures.

-The Dental Office Assistant course delivers all the latest information and skills practice you need to succeed in the paperless era: technology, forms, and equipment in use today; up-to-date coding information; HIPAA and OSHA guidelines; functions of the dental business office; communication and critical thinking exercises.
-An in-depth look into completing common tasks such as scheduling, bookkeeping, electronic record regulations and insurance coding is also provided.
+The Dental Office Assistant course delivers all the latest information and skills practice you need to succeed in the paperless era: technology, forms, and equipment in use today as well as up-to-date coding information and HIPAA and OSHA guidelines.
+This course describes functions of the dental business office and how to properly communicate information to patients.

 Companies are organized into subunits or departments, in order to make management more effective and efficient.
 This course discusses the five major ways organizations are departmentalized.